 First of all, there are certain eligibility requirements that must be met regardless of which pathway may be applicable to an individual.
 For example, all candidates must take and pass an English language proficiency exam; only those who have not already taken the Step 2-CS exam are eligible; only those who are applying in the 2021-2022 academic year can pursue the pathways, and so on.
 In sum, the pathways are temporary alternative ways to demonstrate eligibility in lieu of taking the Step 2-CS exam while the suspension is in effect.

 Below is a chart of the information available on ECFMG’s website that includes the name of each pathway and its eligibility criteria.
-For information about the general eligibility criteria for all applicants regardless of pathway, please refer to their website.
+For information about the general eligibility criteria for all applicants regardless of pathway.

 What if I do not qualify for any of the Five Pathways?
 Will there be other parameters put in place?